cloudmesh/cloudmesh-pi-burn/README.md

 We will now use `cms bridge` to connect the worker Pis to the internet.
 Let us again reference the diagram of our network setup.
-You should now begin connecting your Pis together via network switch (unmanaged or managed) if you have not done so already.
-Ensure that `managerpi` is also connected into the network switch.
+You should now begin connecting your Pis via the network switch (unmanaged or managed) if you have not done so already.
+Ensure that `managerpi` is also connected to the network switch.

-We will assign the eth0 interface of the `managerpi` to be 10.1.1.1, and it will act as the default gateway for the workers.
-The workers IPs were set during the create command.
+We assign the eth0 interface of the `managerpi` to be 10.1.1.1, and it acts as the default gateway for the workers.
+The workers' IPs were set during the create command.

 **Step 1.** Configuring our Bridge